cartalyst/permissions/README.md

 A framework agnostic permissions storage container.

-This package allows the storage of application permissions at runtime to be used on a permissions manager user interface.
+This package allows the storage of application permissions at runtime, as an example, these permissions could then be used on a permissions manager user interface.

 Part of the Cartalyst Arsenal & licensed [Cartalyst PSL](LICENSE).
 Code well, rock on.